denten-books/plain-text/4-screen.md

 operation of the cinematograph, which divides continuous motion into distinct frames.
 By running the frames through the projecting apparatus, the telegraph reconstituted "the individuality of each particular movement."
-"Such is the contrivance of the cinematograph," Bergson wrote, "and such is also that of our knowledge."[@bergson_creative_1944, 332] In this way, the intellect continually separated the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
+"Such is the contrivance of the cinematograph," Bergson wrote, "[a]nd such is also that of our knowledge."[@bergson_creative_1944, 332] In this way, the intellect continually separated the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].